 Varicose Vein Treatment

-Varicose Veins affect 25 million Americans every year, but are very treatable.
-This condition can often be identified by dark blue or purple veins that bulge located on one or both legs.
-In some cases they can also be painful.
-For some people the issue is more cosmetic, but for others it is a painful condition to deal with, causing aching, burning, or general discomfort when sitting or standing for an extended period of time.
+Varicose Veins can often be identified by dark blue or purple veins that bulge on one or both legs.
+For some people the issue is cosmetic, however for others it is a painful condition that can cause symptoms such as aching, burning, or general discomfort when sitting or standing for an extended period of time.